guialmm/ic-eyetracking/README.md

 ## License

-This project is licensed under the MIT License.
+## License

+This project is **NOT** open source.
+All rights are reserved, and no part of this code may be used, modified, or redistributed without the author's explicit permission.

+For inquiries regarding the use of this code, please contact the author at [guilherme.almeida@ges.inatel.br].